Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

-These hiking tips for cold weather are designed to keep you out of trouble, and comfortable, when Mother Nature decides to show her chilly side.
+These hiking tips for cold weather are designed to keep you out of trouble, with a bonus of feeling comfortable, when Mother Nature decides to show her chilly side.

 Hiking in the cold requires some advance preparations in terms of the hiking gear you're carrying, the hiking clothing you're wearing, and the hiking food in your backpack.